DetAtHome/Interceptor/ReadMe.md

 All work in progress, maybe I'll have it released somewhen in the future.

 ## What it does
 It "cuts in half" your USB Wire and allows you to intercept all the traffic in between.
+Run this on a Raspberry Pi to have additional control by powering GPIO pins on G-Code commands or introduce even new commands.
-Originally it is intended to intercept G-Code commands sent to a CNC mill and introspect them for additional actions.
+As of now it is intended to intercept G-Code commands sent to a CNC mill and introspect them for additional actions.
-Also see the examples section.
+Also see the examples section (tbd).

 ## Why do I need such a complicated setup
 Well, often you simply have no other choice then communication to your appliance using serial.
 Still you might want to